nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 nolonger used files get removed from the nix store,

-however tree was not removed? it's not in GC root, so why is it not collectedd
+why wasn't tree was collected?? it's not in our GC root?

 when run a nix-build, a handy result directory is created, which links into the nix store.
 If we don't remove this then ,the garbage collector won't clean it up.